 Knowing the correct terminology does not mean we know anything about an individual's experience.
 Each person is unique, with unique circumstances.

 General anxiety disorder

-• A disorder in which it is extremely difficult or impossible for an individual to control their worry over a possible bad outcome experience.
-It is associated with repeated situations in which the individual loses control or is disempowered and from which there is no apparent escape."
+• A disorder in which it is extremely difficult or impossible for an individual to control their worry over a possible bad outcome

 Complex trauma